 a.
-Estimation terminated at iteration number 9 because the parameter estimates changed by less than .001.
+Estimation terminated at iteration number 9 because the relative standard error of the estimates changed by less than .001.

 Table 7 shows the results of a -2 log likelihood test of 16.992, with a Cox & Snell R-squared value of 0.441 (44.1%) and a Nagelkerke R-squared value of 0.788 (78.8%).
 It means that the Current Ratio, Total Asset Turnover, and Debt to Equity Ratio variables are able to explain 78.8% of the variation in the dependent variable, namely Financial Distress, while the remainder is explained by factors outside this study.